nodejitsu/handbook/content/features/dns.md

 ## Get a list of IP addresses for Nodejitsu's balancers

-Here's how to set up a custom domain name for your Nodejitsu application.
+Here's information about setting up a custom domain name for your Nodejitsu application.
+For a step-by-step guide on how to setup a custom domain name visit [dns.jit.su][dns].

 ### Business Plans